 As of March 2021, CTWWC Guatemala reunified 56 children from residential care in Guatemala and served 185 families at risk of separation in collaboration with the Municipal Office for Children and Adolescents of Zacapa.

-*The designations employed and the presentation of the material on this map do not imply the expression of any opinion whatsoever on the part of CTWWC partners concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
+*Because there is a territorial dispute that is under deliberation by the International Court of Justice, the map should be used with that dotted line and indicating that there is territorial dispute for the Belize territory. to The designations employed and the presentation of the material on this map do not imply the expression of any opinion whatsoever on the part of CTWWC partners concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.